Advances and challenges in single-molecule electron transport: Computational techniques

-\item While in many experimentally relevant cases the assumption of a single transport-active level may indeed apply, nevertheless, the corresponding Kohn-Sham conductance, $G_\text{KS}$, may not be quantitative.
+(d) While in many experimentally relevant cases the assumption of a single transport-active level may indeed apply, nevertheless, the corresponding KS-conductance, $G_\text{KS}$, may not be quantitative.
 Two important factors intervene.
 First, the arguments employing Friedel's sum rule apply at temperatures below the Kondo-temperature, $\temp_\text{K}$, only.
 Experiments often are performed at elevated temperatures, $\temp>\temp_\text{K}$, where the Coulomb-blockade prevails.
 In this regime, the unphysical nature of $G_\text{KS}$ renders the transport nearly resonant, while in reality the transmission is strongly suppressed \cite{Stefanucci2011}.
 Second, explicit calculations operate with approximate XC-functionals.
 As a consequence, the density profile $n({\bf r})$ and, therefore, the input into ${\mathcal G}[n]$ are not sufficiently realistic for delivering quantitative conductances near $\temp{=}0$.

-\item In the majority of cases, the current is carried by more than one resonance, so the SIAM is not a fair description and extra quantum-interference effects can intervene.
-As a consequence, the connection between transport and Friedel's sum rule breaks down \cite{Hackenbroich2001}, and the protective mechanism that it provides for Kohn-Sham transport calculations (presumably) is not active.
+(e) In the majority of cases, the current is carried by more than one resonance, so the SIAM is not a fair description and extra quantum-interference effects can intervene.
+As a consequence, the connection between transport and Friedel's sum rule breaks down \cite{Hackenbroich2001}, and the protective mechanism that it provides for KS-transport calculations (presumably) is not active.
 Hence, one is back to the lowest order expectation based on Eq. \eqref{et2}, namely that $G_\text{KS}$ is limited in accuracy by the mismatch between $G_\text{KS}$ and the exact Green's function.
-In other words, Kohn-Sham transport calculations are only as good as is the Kohn-Sham estimate of the electronic structure, which is embedded, {\it e.g.}, in $A_\text{KS}(E,{\bf x})$. \\ We emphasize that even with exact XC-functionals, there is no known theorem guaranteeing that $G_\text{KS}(E)$ will provide an accurate approximation for the exact Green's function, $G(E)$.
-For instance, in the presence of strong Coulomb-correlations, this is certainly not the case.
-Since attempts of realistic computations always rely on approximate XC-functionals, an additional degree of uncertainty is introduced.
+In other words, KS-transport calculations are only as good as is the KS-estimate of the electronic structure, which is embedded, {\it e.g.}, in $A_\text{KS}(E,{\bf x})$.